BP says shareholder control broke down at unit of TNK-BP

-BP said the unit -- TNK-BP Holding (TBH) -- went to court in support of a $2.8 billion (1.7 billion pounds) lawsuit against two BP executives without the approval of TBH's board.
+BP said the unit -- TNK-BP Holding (TBH) -- went to court in support of a $2.8 billion lawsuit against two BP executives without the approval of TBH's board.

 The move "was a breach of the charter of TBH by the management of TBH," BP Russian Investments director Robert Norris said in a letter -- sent last week and seen by Reuters -- to Alfa-Access-Renova, a consortium of four Soviet-born billionaires who jointly own TNK-BP with BP.